Student Health Insurance

 Charlotte and Jacksonville students are not eligible for the Student Health Plan.

 Yes, if they enroll in an alternate health insurance plan with "comparable coverage."
-If you are enrolled in 6 or more credit hours at South Hamilton or 9 or more credit hours at Boston, you submit a waiver form online before the waiver deadline of September 20, 2013.
+If you are a Hamilton or Boston student enrolled in 6 or more credits in one semester, you must submit a waiver form online before the waiver deadline of September 19, 2014.
 Students can waive inclusion only if they show proof of comparable coverage through another health insurance provider before this date.
 Specifically, the plan must be deemed by the Massachusetts Division of Health Care Finance & Policy (DHCFP) as “comparable coverage” to the Student Health Plan offered through Gordon-Conwell.
-To determine suitability of a health care plan and it's compliance to DHCFP, please click here.
+To determine suitability of a health care plan and its compliance to DHCFP, please click here.

 When you fill out the waiver form, you must supply the following information: